devel0/react-wseditor/README.md

 from vscode terminal issue a `yarn start` this will open browser for application debug

-follow an example of react functional component
+follow an example of react functional component ( requires `yarn add chance @types/chance` in order to work )

 ```ts
 import React, { useState, useEffect } from "react";